olligobber/olligobber.com/posts/4d-proof/main.typ

 	).join()
 ))

-The total summation is then the total number of boxes, or if we say each box is $1 times 1$, the total area of this shape:
+The total sum is then the total number of boxes, or if we say each box is $1 times 1$ and has an area of $1$, then it is the total area of this shape:

 #block-svg(canvas(step-shape()))